In 2012, O-office transformed the top floor of a 1960s silo building in the oldest beer factory in Guangzhou, the central city of southern China.

 - Project Year: 2013

 Silo-top Studio by O-OFFICE Architects Photographs

 A small bar area is set at the entrance next to the entrance door in front of the elevation in the vertical transportation tower.
-Above is a rest mezzanine where staff can have an informal meeting or just taking rests.
+Above is a rest mezzanine where staff can have an informal meeting or rest.
 A big solid marble table is constructed on the initially elevated bridge hall for formal meetings and presentations.
-Two large folding doors are built in-between the bridge space and the workshop space.
+Two large folding doors are built between the bridge and workshop spaces.
 They can be used to separate the workshop space from the meeting bridge.
-Therefore the bridge hall can work together with the bar area and become one event place for small lectures, receptions, or even exhibitions.
+Therefore the bridge hall can work with the bar area and become one event place for small lectures, receptions, or even exhibitions.

-All the plastering on walls and ceilings were cleaned up, and the red brick and concrete work from the original construction was unveiled.
-Only steel, wood, and glass are used for the new architectural intervention, as a new creative mechanism reborn from the vacant space.
+All the plastering on walls and ceilings was cleaned up, and the red brick and concrete work from the original construction was unveiled.
+Only steel, wood, and glass are used for the new architectural intervention as a new creative mechanism reborn from the vacant space.

 Silo-top Studio by O-OFFICE Architects Plans